Skip to content

 The capital floors above are EU-harmonised.
 Per-jurisdiction differentiation comes from supervisory cushion, application fees, processing-time discipline, substance bar, and banking-access reality.

-For informational purposes only.
-This tool is not financial, legal, regulatory, or investment advice.
+For orientation only — not financial, legal, regulatory, or investment advice.
 Outputs are directional and based on generalised inputs.
 Decisions should be taken only after consultation with a qualified adviser on your specific facts — book the full assessment before acting on anything you read here.